cloudmesh-community/book/chapters/linux/ssh.md

 configuration, we will provide more information in the Raspberry PI section.

-### SSH on Windows :o:
+### SSH on Windows :o: :?:

-:warning: This section is outdated and should be replaced with information from SSH in powershell
+:warning: This section is outdated and should be replaced with information from SSH in powershell and the new ubuntu running in windows

 * <https://www.howtogeek.com/336775/how-to-enable-and-use-windows-10s-built-in-ssh-commands/>